hatchk12/jokes/tutorials/4-Product-List.md

 this variable could be called anything.
 The important thing is that the `:products` attribute here matches the `products` prop defined inside of `ProductList.vue`.

-The script portion of `Hello.vue` should contain:
+The script portion of `Home.vue` should contain:

 ```
 <script>